Orson, Pennsylvania: Education

 Hine's Corners/Orson has been home to four public schools over the course of its history.
 The first and second existed during the Hine's Corners-era, and were both situated along what is today Oxbow Road near what is now Clark Road, the first on the southern side of Clark and the second on its northern side.
 They existed from 1860 to c.
 1872 and from c.
 1872 to c.
 1890, respectively, and both were referred to simply as "Hine's Corners School."
 The third and fourth schools were built after the community became known as Orson, and were located on Oxbow between Clark and Crosstown Highway, adjacent to Orson ME Church, the third pushed back significantly from the road.
 The former of these two operated from c.
 1890 to 1924, and the latter was open from 1924 to 1956.
 Both were generally referred to as "Orson School," although at least one source refers to the fourth school as "Simpson School."
 The building that once housed this last school is still standing and has been converted into a private residence.

 Today, Orson, along with the rest of Preston Township, is in Region I of the Wayne Highlands School District.
 The closest school to Orson is the Preston Area School in Lakewood, which serves pupils grades K-8.
 For high school-aged students, Honesdale High School serves the entire district.
 While there are also a few private and parochial schools in Wayne County, none of them are in Preston Township.

 Economy

 Modern Orson is home to one year-round business.
 The aforementioned Orson Corners Veterinary Clinic is located on the south side of Crosstown Highway, and mainly serves local dairy farms in the area.
 Dr. James Watson (not to be confused with James Watson, biologist) of the clinic once maintained a heliport, called Watson Airport, behind the clinic building, which he used to facilitate veterinary visits in the area.
-The Orson Country Inn, which is often referred to as the Orson Inn or simply "the O," was a popular congregation spot for Orson residents and visitors alike, and functions as an inn equipped with a bar and a private event space.
-It was located on the west side of Belmont Turnpike, but has since closed.
-Orson's Best Garden Center And Farmstand was also on the west side of Belmont, several yards south of the Orson Inn, and sold produce, house and garden plants, and various animal products, but the business has since moved.

 Orson is also the location of one seasonal business, the previously described ILC, which operates annually from the second-to-last Sunday in June until the last Sunday in August.